Samuel Wanjiru

-Samuel Kamau Wanjiru (10 November 1986 – 15 May 2011) was a Kenyan long-distance runner who won the 2008 Beijing Olympics Marathon in an Olympic record time of 2:06:32; becoming the first Kenyan to win the Olympic gold in the marathon.
+Samuel Kamau Wanjirū (10 November 1986 – 15 May 2011) was a Kenyan long-distance runner who won the 2008 Beijing Olympics Marathon in an Olympic record time of 2:06:32; becoming the first Kenyan to win the Olympic gold in the marathon.
 He became the youngest gold medallist in the marathon since 1932.

-He set the current (as of 2020) 10,000m World Junior Record in 2005 and set the half marathon world record 3 times.
+He held the 10,000m U20 World Record from 2005 until 2024 and set the half marathon world record 3 times.
 In 2009, he won both the London Marathon and Chicago Marathon, running the fastest marathons ever recorded in the United Kingdom and United States, respectively.
 He retained his Chicago title in 2010 in a season fraught with injury.

 In 2011, he died after a fall from a balcony at his home in Nyahururu following a domestic dispute.

 Running career

 Early career

-Samuel Wanjiru was born in Nyahururu, Laikipia County, a town in the Rift Valley, about 150 km northwest of the capital, Nairobi. and was brought up with his brother Simon Njoroge in poverty by his mother Hannah Wanjiru, the daughter of Samuel Kamau.
-Wanjiru took his mother's given name as a surname, because she was a single mother.
+Samuel Wanjirū was born in Nyahururu, Laikipia County, a town in the Rift Valley, about 150 km northwest of the capital, Nairobi. and was brought up with his brother Simon Njoroge in poverty by his mother Hannah Wanjiru, the daughter of Samuel Kamau.
+Wanjirū took his mother's given name as a surname, because she was a single mother.
 He dropped out of school aged around 12 because they could not afford the school fees.

-Wanjiru started running at the age of 8.
+Wanjirū started running at the age of 8.
 In 2002, he moved to Japan and enrolled in Sendai Ikuei Gakuen High School in Sendai.
 He had success on the Japanese cross country circuit, where he won the Fukuoka International Cross Country at sixteen years old in 2003.
 He went on to win in both Fukuoka and at the Chiba International Cross Country consecutively in 2004 and 2005.
 After graduating in 2005, he joined the Toyota Kyūshū athletics team, coached by 1992 Olympic marathon silver medalist Koichi Morishita.

-Wanjiru had a 5000 m best of 13:12.40, run as a 17-year-old in April 2004 in Hiroshima, Japan.
-At age 18, Wanjiru broke the half marathon world record on 11 September 2005 in the Rotterdam Half Marathon with a time of 59:16 minutes, officially beating Paul Tergat's half-marathon record of 59:17 minutes.
+Wanjirū had a 5000 m best of 13:12.40, run as a 17-year-old in April 2004 in Hiroshima, Japan.
+At age 18, Wanjirū broke the half marathon world record on 11 September 2005 in the Rotterdam Half Marathon with a time of 59:16 minutes, officially beating Paul Tergat's half-marathon record of 59:17 minutes.